|

 present this as an example about family dynamics and personal,

+emotional health in the face of death and the grieving process.
 Just as no two people ever step into the same river, no two

 people ever enter the same family.
 A river is always changing.
 A